livekit/components-js/docs/docs/generated-docs/react/component/clearpinbutton.md

 # ClearPinButton

-The ClearPinButton is a basic html button with the added ability to signal the LiveKitRoom that it should display the grid view again.
+The `ClearPinButton` is a basic html button with the added ability to signal the `LayoutContext` that it should display the grid view again.

 ## Import